Real Log Curves in Toric Varieties, Tropical Curves, and Log Welschinger Invariants: Counts of maximally degenerate real curves

 Let $Y$ be a proper toric variety and let $u_1,\ldots, u_k\in M$ be the primitive generators of the rays of the toric fan of $Y$.
-If $\varphi \colon C \to Y$ is a torically tranverse stable map, we have by \cite[Prop 4.2]{NS} that
+If $\varphi \colon C \to Y$ is a torically transverse stable map, we have by \cite[Prop 4.2]{NS} that

 the intersection number of $C$ with the toric divisor corresponding to $u_i$.
 This result ensures that $h$ satisfies the balancing condition \eqref{Eq:balancing_condition} at each of its vertices, and hence is a tropical curve. \end{construction}